 Soho is famous for its signature cast iron architecture and Belgian block cobblestone paving, but the 46-story Trump Soho, is a contemporary landmark, the only high rise in the area and the only 5-diamond rated hotel.

-Conclusion: If you can’t see the forest for the trees, walk into the Trump Soho and there it will be.
+Conclusion: If you can’t see the forest for the trees, walk into the Dominick and there it will be.

 Conclusion: I paid more money for a room at The Pierre than I’ve ever paid in my life, $635 USD – which may seem like a lot to pay for a bunch of violets, but if you want to stop and smell the